pombredanne/apization-temp/docs/content/evaluation/script.md

  ATTENTION
 Try to not alter the semantic of the code snippet.
-For instance, if a snippet is reading the from the keyboard, do not transform it into a method that use a parameter instead.
 If the stackoverflow code snippet declares the main method, you should perform the APIzation on the main and keep unaltered all the other method declarations (if any)